 Only through knowledge of the past can this torn and fractured society be healed.

-Currently these artefacts are stored as a South African collection (approximately 5000 objects) in the Ethnography store of the British Museum.
-They have been hidden from view for over 150 years.
+There exists a store of South African cultural and heritage artefacts in the Ethnography section of the British Museum.
+Many of these estimated 5000+ artefacts have been hidden from view for over 150 years.

 "I became filled with a fanatical obsession; I realized how rapidly Africa was changing.
 I realized to my shock and sorrow that the culture of my people, a culture that I had thought immortal, was actually dying."
 Credo Mutwa